-When you are awarded a grant, we will contact you about arranging a startup meeting.
-At this meeting you may be introduced to a consultant who will support you in developing or delivering specific aspects of your project, or help review risks.
+When you are awarded a grant, we will contact you about arranging a start-up meeting.
+At this meeting you may be introduced to a mentor who will support you in developing or delivering specific aspects of your project, or a monitor who will help review risks.
 We will review your project at suitable stages.